rvaughan/everyone-codes/2024/README.md

-# Everyone Codes 2024
+# Everybody Codes 2024

-Code and solutions for [Everone Codes 2024](https://everybody.codes/event/2024/quests).
+Code and solutions for [Everbody Codes 2024](https://everybody.codes/event/2024/quests).

 The code relating to each quest is held in its own folder within this repository.